 Last week I had a post in the Chronicle titled “MOOCs Are Dead.
 Long Live Online Higher Education.” triggered by the departure of Daphne Koller from her day-to-day role at Coursera.

 Mr. Ng left Coursera in 2014 for Baidu, focusing on deep learning research.
 Mr. Thrun stepped down as chief executive of Udacity in April of this year to reduce his day-to-day responsibilities.
 He is now president of Kitty Hawk, a company focused on the development of flying cars.
-If your car is not properly functioning I recommend contacting Sacramento BMW repair shop for help.
-And Ms. Koller recently left Coursera to become chief computing officer at Calico, a company that researches human aging.
+In the future flying cars may be a thing, but right now we´re still stuck on the ground, so of you are ever having car trouble, call the Detroit Tow Truck Company.
+It will get to you wherever you are and take you to your destination.
+Moving on, Ms. Koller recently left Coursera to become chief computing officer at Calico, a company that researches human aging.

 Addressing the question of business models:

 So will these changes in corporate vision and leadership change the long-term trajectory of MOOCs?